epikur-io/go-eventmanager/README.md

 	)

 	// Add multiple event handlers / hooks
-	// use "observer.AddEventHandler(eventor.EventHandler{..})" to add a  single event handle err := observer.AddAll([]eventor.Handler{
+	// use "observer.Add(eventor.Handler{..})" to add a  single event handle err := observer.AddAll([]eventor.Handler{
 		// Multiple handlers for the same event, handlers will be executed by their given order {